lynnfaraday/aresmush.com/tutorials/config/server.md

   - Set `certificate_file_path` to `/home/ares/certs/fullchain.pem`.
   - Set `private_key_file_path` to `/home/ares/certs/privkey.pem`.

-4. Restart the game engine.
-See [Shutting Down the Game](/tutorials/manage/shutdown.html).
+4. Reboot the server.
+See [Rebooting the Server](/tutorials/manage/reboot.html).

-5. Restart the website with `sudo service nginx restart`.

-6. Do a force-refresh in the browser to reload the web portal.
+5. It may take a few minutes for the server to reboot.
+When it does, test out the web portal (you probably need a force-refresh in your browser) and the game.

 {% note %}
 The `bin/devstart` command to run the game in dev mode will not work if HTTPS is enabled.
 Instead you must run the start command manually: `bundle exec rake startares`
+{% endnote %}

+{% note %}
+Ares does not currently support a SSL connection through standard MU clients.
+If this is a feature you think would be valuable, please provide [Feedback](/feedback.html).
 {% endnote %}

 ### bind_address